 In dspace.cfg create a webui.itemdisplay.default item specifying a comma-separated list of metadata fields to display.
-For example, webui.itemdisplay.default = dc.title, date.issued(date), identifier.uri(link), description.\ will set the default simple item display to show the title, issue date (in date format), handle URI (rendered as a link) and all DC description metadata.
+For example, will set the default simple item display to show the Dublin Core title, issue date (in date format), handle URI (rendered as a link) and all DC description metadata.
 If no webui.itemdisplay.default is present, the default defers to a preset list hard-coded in DSpace.
 If an item has no value for a particular field, it won't be displayed.
 Add entries to the Messages.properties file as required.
 The name of the field for display will be drawn from the current UI dictionary, using the key metadata.<metadata field>.
-For example metadata.dc.title = Title

-The metadata in dspace.cfg can be specified in the form <schema prefix>.<element>[.<qualifier>|.\][(date)|(link)], ....
+For example metadata.dc.title = Title The metadata in dspace.cfg can be specified in the form <schema prefix>.<element>[.<qualifier>|.][(date)|(link)], For example,

+- dc.title refers to unqualifed Dublin Core (DC) 'title' element - dc.title.alternative refers to the qualified DC element 'title.alternative' - dc.title. refers to all DC 'title' elements (i.e. any or no qualifier) - dc.identifier.uri(link) refers to DC 'identifier.uri' and render as a link - dc.date.issued(date) refers to DC 'date.issued' and render as a date

+5.8.1 Customizing the Simple Item Display Metadata for Individual Collections

+Create dspace.cfg entries for each of the "styles" of item display in the same way the default layout is configured.
 For example,

-• dc.title refers to unqualifed Dublin Core (DC) 'title' element

-- dc.title.alternative refers to the qualified DC element 'title.alternative' - dc.title.\ refers to all DC 'title' elements (i.e. any or no qualifier) - dc.identifier.url refers to DC 'identifier.uri' and render as a link - dc.identifier.url refers to DC 'date.issued' and render as a date

-Customizing the Simple Item Display Metadata for Individual Collections

-Create dspace.cfg entries for each of the "styles" of item display in the same way the default layout is configured.
-For example, webui.itemdisplay.thesis-style.collections = 123456789/1, 123456789/56

 '''

-webui.itemdisplay.thesis-style = contributor., identifier.uri,
+webui.itemdisplay.thesis-style = dc.contributor., dc.identifier.uri, dc.description.abstract

-description.abstract

 '''